xpetit/fizzbuzz/README.md

 This was discarded for the following reasons:

 1. If requirements change, it is easy to adapt the Fizz buzz algorithm because it is simple.
-2. As described in the [Performance](#performance-&-benchmarks) section, a library that streams JSON strings and one that generates them all at once are a very different story.
+2. As described in the [Performance](#performance) section, a library that streams JSON strings and one that generates them all at once are a very different story.
 One cannot be the generalized/abstract version of another.

-### Performance & benchmarks
+### Performance

 For a Fizz buzz with a limit of one million, the naive approach (`WriteWith2`) takes about 5 times longer and uses 110 MB of memory, while the optimized implementation (`WriteWith`) does not allocate memory: